 1) Provide training and career development to researchers

+SoMoPro supports research in science, medicine and technology.
+Research fields are chosen freely by the applicants.
 The financial contribution takes form of grants covering 100% of the eligible expenses.

-SoMoPro I is a pilot programme and it is planned for 4 years (2009 - 2013).
-The budget is of 3.887.158 €.
+SoMoPro was a pilot programme planned for 4 years (2009 - 2013), its budget was 3.887.158 €.

-SoMoPro II is implemented for 5 years (2012 - 2017), overall budget is of 4.766.562 €.
+SoMoPro II is implemented for 5 years (2012 - 2017), its overall budget is 4.766.562 €.